 Art units 3 & 4

 VCE Art provides the opportunity to investigate the role of art in the world through a study of historical and contemporary cultures.
 The Art study challenges students to articulate their understanding of the meanings and messages contained within artworks and to examine the effects of artworks upon the viewer.
-Throughout their study, students develop skills in research, analysis and arts criticism to interpret and debate the issues that are raised and, in response, they form and support personal points of view.
-Through exploration and experimentation using art forms, materials, techniques and processes, students progressively develop their own artworks and develop an awareness of appropriate health and safety practices.
+Throughout their study, students develop skills in research, analysis and arts criticism to interpret and discuss the issues that are raised and, in response, they form and support personal points of view.
+Through exploration and experimentation using art forms, materials, techniques and processes, students progressively develop their own artworks and develop an awareness of art practices.

 In this unit students study selected artists who have produced works before 1990 and since 1990.
 Students use the Analytical Frameworks for analysing and interpreting the meaning of artworks.
 Applied together, the Frameworks enable students to appreciate how an artwork may contain different aspects and layers of meaning and to acknowledge the validity of diverse interpretations.
 Students link their growing theoretical understanding of art to their own practice.
 Students apply imagination and creativity to develop their ideas through the art process and visual language.
 Their art making is supported through investigation, exploration and application of a variety of materials, techniques and processes.
 In this unit, contemporary art is considered to be that which has been produced since 1990 and reflects the current way some artists create artworks with a new approach to media, techniques, purpose and presentation.

 - Interpreting Art